Nino Borsari: Honours and legacy

-In 1948, Borsari assisted in Melbourne's bid for the 1956 Summer Olympic Games.
-The corner of Lygon Street and Grattan Street in Carlton, Victoria, Australia has been known for decades as Borsari's Corner.
+Borsari was made a knight of the Order of Merit of the Italian Republic in 1962 for his "his keen and energetic promotion of Italo-Australian Associations of a sporting and recreational character".
+The corner of Lygon Street and Grattan Street in Carlton has been known for decades as Borsari's Corner.
 A neon sign depicting Borsari on his track bicycle under the Olympic rings marks the corner, over Borsari Ristorante.
 Next door is the Borsario Building, and one door further down is Borsari Cycles.